Frequently Asked Questions

 How does Tradewinds assess giftedness?

-Applicants will be asked to submit the results of a standardized cognitive assessment administered in 2023 or later.
+Applicants submit the results of a standardized cognitive assessment administered in 2023 or later.
 These assessments, which include WPPSI, WISC-V or Stanford-Binet, are administered by clinical psychologists.
 A score of 130+ generally indicates giftedness.
-Feel free to reach out with questions about how to access testing.
+For a list of local testing providers, see our testing resources.

-We plan to offer a standard school schedule and school year, comparable to those of top private schools and to the Hawaiʻi DOE.
+We offer a standard school schedule and school year, comparable to those of top private schools and to the Hawaiʻi DOE.

 How do I apply or learn more?

-We're accepting applications for our fall 2026 founding cohort.
+We're accepting applications for Fall 2026 on a rolling basis.
 Visit our admissions page to learn more about the application process, tuition details, and timeline.
-You can also join our interest list to stay updated on our progress and get your questions answered.
+You can also join our interest list to stay updated on our progress.

 What is your accreditation status?